fperez/fperez.org-src/index.rst

 the development of new tools for high-level scientific computing, mostly using the `Python <http://python.org>`_ language.

-*Note:* this site is perenially incomplete, that should be no surprise...

 * `Research <research>`_.

 * Some `<talks>`_.